Assessment Rules

 <8F

-Any doubts concerning Assessment and the grading system should be discussed and clarified as soon as possible with your lectures and or tutor teachers.
+Note: Any doubts concerning the Assessment and grading system should be discussed and clarified as soon as possible with your lecturers and/or tutor teachers.